evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-1.md

 [^body]:
 	**{ Forensics / Evidence Collection }**:
-	find the Talisman of the Yellow Sign
+	They can search the body and find the Talisman of the Yellow Sign.
+	They will be able to find a Talisman later, but they will need to have one.